 - Use A Purple Shampoo: A purple shampoo is specially designed to help maintain platinum and ash blonde shades.
 The violet pigment in the shampoo neutralizes brassy and yellow tones that ruin your style.

 - Use Olaplex Treatment: Olaplex treatment rebuilds the hair bonds after intense chemical processing.
 It protects your hair from damage and strengthens it.
+Add it to the bleach solution to keep your hair bonds intact.

 - Rinse Your Hair With Cold Water: Use color maintenance shampoo and wash your hair with cold water.
 Low temperatures help seal your hair cuticles, making the hair color last longer.